magento/merchdocs/src/stores/store-language-add.md

 ## Step 1: Install a Language Pack

 Follow the standard instructions to install the language pack extension.
-For detailed information about installing an extension, see [General CLI installation][2] in the Magento Extensions Guide.
+See [General CLI installation](https://devdocs.magento.com/extensions/install/) in the _Magento Extensions Guide_.

 ## Step 2: Create a Store View for the Language